ChandulaNethmal/chandulanethmal.github.io/_posts/2022-12-30-Digital_Camera.md

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam23.jpg)

-Used to view the target scene placing an eye on this place to do focusing and settings, before taking a photo.
+It's very difficult to see a scene from an LCD in a very bright daylight environment.
+That's when the viewfinder comes to help which is used to view the target scene placing an eye on this place to do focusing and settings, before taking a photo.
 Some camera types have an optical setup(no electronics, just mirrors, prisms and lenses) while some types have a small LCD display for this.

  **Image Sensor**